Expensify/App/CONTRIBUTING.md

 #### Check GitHub for existing proposals from other users

-1. If someone already posted a good solution, most probably they will be assigned the issue.
-You can still post proposals, but you should know that the best proposal that addresses the problem will be selected, all things equal we prioritize the first proposal.
+1. Expensify reviews all solution proposals on a first come first serve basis.
+If you see other contributors have already proposed a solution, you can still provide a solution proposal and we will review it.
+We look for the earliest provided and best proposed solution that addresses the job.

 #### Make sure you can reproduce the problem
 2. Use your test account(s) to reproduce the problem by following the steps in the GitHub issue.